Romario Moise

-Romario Florin Moise (born 21 September 1996) is a Romanian professional footballer who plays as an attacking midfielder.
+Romario Florin Moise (born 21 September 1996) is a Romanian professional footballer who plays as an attacking midfielder for Liga II club FC Bacău.

 Personal life

-His name is Romario because his father, who is named Beckenbauer after the German International footballer Franz Beckenbauer, was a fan of Brazil's 1994 World Cup winning team and his favorite player from that team was Romário.
+His name is Romario because his father, who is named Beckenbauer after the German international footballer Franz Beckenbauer, was a fan of Brazil's 1994 World Cup winning team and his favorite player from that team was Romário.
 He has a younger brother who also plays football and his name is Antonio after Italian International footballer Antonio Conte.